-Rating A Rating B Rating C identifies time, materials and equipment needed to complete a task, and employ a systematic and planned approach to their use identifies time, materials and equipment needed to complete a task, and employ a planned approach to their use identifies time, materials and equipment needed to complete a task identifies, proposes and negotiates complex goals for the construction projects which are measurable, achievable and realistic r the construction projects evaluates, selects and uses planning tools and strategies to achieve objectives and manage activities within proposed times selects and uses planning tools and strategies to achieve objectives and manage activities within proposed times uses planning tools to achieve objectives within proposed times reflects on progress towards meeting goals and timelines, critically evaluates progress and plans effective future actions reflects on progress towards meeting goals and timelines, analyses progress and plans future actions reflects on progress towards meeting goals and timelines, and articulates some ways in which goals be met in the future meets specified/negotiated timelines and addresses all required task characteristics with a high degree of accuracy. meets specified/negotiated timelines and addresses all required task characteristics. meets specified/negotiated timelines and addresses most aspects of required task characteristics.
+Rating A Rating B Rating C identifies time, materials and equipment needed to complete a task, and employ a systematic and planned approach to their use nd employ a equipment needed to complete a task, needed to complete a task identifies, proposes and negotiates complex goals for the construction projects which are measurable, achievable and realistic proposes and negotiates complex goals for the construction projects which are measurable, achievable and realistic negotiates goals for the construction projects which are measurable, achievable and realistic evaluates, selects and uses planning tools and strategies to achieve objectives and manage activities within proposed times s to achieve objectives and strategies to achieve objectives and within prop reflects on progress towards meeting goals and timelines, critically evaluates progress and plans effective future actions reflects on progress towards meeting goals and timelines, analyses progress and plans future actions reflects on progress towards meeting goals and timelines, and articulates some ways in which goals be met in the future meets specified/negotiated timelines and addresses all required task characteristics with a high degree of accuracy. meets specified/negotiated timelines and addresses all required task characteristics. meets specified/negotiated timelines and addresses most aspects of required task characteristics.

-^{ &#}x27;required task characteristics' may include: word limits; mode of response; and presentation requirements
+\ 'required task characteristics' may include: word limits; mode of response; and presentation requirements